-- 12. Any references in these Rules and Guidelines to "fails" ("onvoldoendes") refers to marks of 5 or lower. - 13.
-If the results of an examination are such that the examiner feels the need to intervene in the assessment, he or she should notify the Examinations Board of this in advance. - 14.
-The most recent result determines the final mark. - 15.
+Rules and Guidelines for Examinations in the Joint Master's programmes in Entrepreneurship and in Business in Society

+- 6. The most recent result determines the final mark. - 7.
 The method of assessing Master's theses is laid down in the Regulations Governing Master's Theses.
 The programme uses an assessment form.

-15. Recording of examination result
+13. Recording of examination result

-1. The examination results are recorded by the examiner or the Education Office (onderwijsbureau).

-- 2. Students can consult the marks in VUnet. - 3.
+- 1. The examination results are recorded by the examiner or the Education Office (onderwijsbureau). - 2.
+Students can consult the marks in VUnet. - 3.
 Results are only considered official after they have been recorded in VUnet and formally published. - 4.
 Students can appeal against the way in which the assessment was reached.
 For details, see the Students' Charter. - 5.
-The result of a written examination and seminar taken collectively will be completed on a candidates list. - 6.
-If no result is determined for a student whose name appears on the candidates list, this will be noted on the results list as a 'no show'. - 7.
-If no candidates list is available for a seminar and/or practical training, the examiner will submit a signed list which includes details of the student's name and enrolment number together with the result. - 8.
-The results of the other examinations will be submitted to the Education Office in the form of a digital results form. - 9.
+If no result is determined for a student whose name appears on the candidates list, this will be noted on the results list as a 'no show'. - 6.
+In case of a Master's thesis assessment, both grade form, signed by two assessors and the completed thesis assessment form and plagiarism score is to be submitted. - 7.
 If a student wishes to have a separate declaration for an examination for compelling reasons, this will be provided.

-16. Fraud in examinations
+14. Fraud in examinations